Usage Guide

 - Sync a few issues:

-ghw sync --repo owner/repo --issue-numbers 1 2 3 - Generate one plan:
+ghw issues sync --repo owner/repo --issue-numbers 1 2 3 - Generate one plan:

 - Implement if satisfied:

-ghw implement --repo owner/repo --issue-numbers 1
+ghw issues implement --repo owner/repo --issue-numbers 1

 Use Appropriate Parallelism